Krackern/INF2004_EmbeddedSystems_T62/README.md

 This project utilizes the Raspberry Pi Pico's capabilities to perform file operations, comparisons, and web server interactions.
 The HID commands, file comparison, and server communication are integrated to achieve a streamlined workflow for managing data categorization and reporting.

+# Conclusion:
+The Raspberry Pi Pico W PC Auditing Tool is a cost-effective, user-friendly, and versatile solution designed to assist lab technicians in auditing and securing PCs.
+This tool enhances security, streamlines auditing processes, and provides robust documentation capabilities, making it an ideal choice for educational institutions, small businesses, and organisations with limited budgets.